yamadamuller/yamadamuller/README.md

 - 👋 Hi, I’m @yamadamuller
-- 👀 I’m interested in signal processing and control systems
+- 👀 I’m interested in signal processing (MATLAB and Python)
-- 🌱 I’m currently learning digital signal processing (MATLAB and Python)
 - 📫 How to reach me mateusyamada@alunos.utfpr.edu.br

 <!---